dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 ```

 `findall/3`, similar to `bagof/3` and `setof/3` **is not** limited by any initially set
 length of `Bag`.
-If the final unification fails, the `findall/3` call fails.
+The `findall/3` call fails only if the final unification fails.
+All the
+calls to subgoals are performed.

 Here we give it a `Bag` of 5 fresh variables to fill with solutions from a `Goal` that "redoes" forever.
 `findall/3` does not care and goes on ... forever!
 Even thought it _does_ have the information that it _could_ stop at the 6th solution.